AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 An audit log is kept so you can get a holistic view of how many times your resource-scale policies have been triggered.
 The audit log is under Performance > Scaling > Events.

-For instructions on creating a resource-scale policy, see “Create a resource-scale policy” in Aviatrix CoPilot User Reference Guide.
+For instructions on creating a resource-scale policy, see “Create a resource-scale policy” in *Aviatrix CoPilot User Reference Guide*.

 Create a resource-scale policy
 --------------------------------